aneldev/dyna-debounce/README.md

     dynaDebounce = (func,           // the function to call timeout,        // timeout in ms
+                    config?: IDynaDebounceConfig {
+                        leading?: boolean; // default: true       Set true to trigger on first call always. maxWait?: number;  // default: undefined  Set the timeout for max wait, to call it anyway after this timeout.
+                    }
-                    callOnTimeout   // set it true to call it anyway on each timeout ) => Function
+    ) => Function

 # Reference